Zslez/htam/README.txt

-This is my first package and it includes a lot of cool math functions.
+Htam is my very first coding project, it is a math Python library and it includes a lot of useful math functions.

-I created it because I like maths and to test my python skills.
+I created it because I like maths and to test my Python skills.

 - run htam.info() to see general informations about htam and all functions included
 - run htam.info(function_name) to see detailed informations about that function